stamparm/maltrail/docker/README.md

 ## Security posture

-The image runs as the unprivileged user `maltrail` (uid 10001), matching the systemd units.
-Neither process needs root: the sensor gets `CAP_NET_RAW` and `CAP_NET_ADMIN` through `cap_add` rather than by being root, and the server binds only unprivileged ports.
+Both processes run as the unprivileged user `maltrail` (uid 10001 by default), matching the systemd units.
+Neither needs root: the sensor gets `CAP_NET_RAW` and `CAP_NET_ADMIN`, and the server binds only unprivileged ports.
 The compose file is **not** `privileged`.

+Only `docker/entrypoint.sh` runs as uid 0, and only until it has decided which uid to use; it `exec`s the real command through `setpriv`, so there is no root process left in the container.
+That is also what makes `cap_add` work at all: Docker puts a requested capability in the *bounding* set and leaves the *ambient* set empty, and an ambient capability can only be raised by a process that starts as root.
+With `USER maltrail` baked into the image, `--cap-add NET_RAW` gave the sensor `CapEff: 0000000000000000` and its capture socket failed with `EPERM`.
+It now gets `CapEff: 0000000000003000` as uid 10001 — and only the sensor does; the server keeps none.

-`HEALTHCHECK` runs `maltrail-sensor -T`, so an unhealthy container is one that has genuinely lost the ability to detect — bad configuration, unreadable trails, an unwritable log directory — rather than one whose PID 1 merely still exists. `start-period` covers the first trail build.
+The image's own `HEALTHCHECK` asks the **server** whether it is serving, because the image's default command is `server.py`: it fetches `/ping` and expects `pong`.
+The compose file's sensor service overrides it with `maltrail-sensor -T`, so an unhealthy sensor is one that has genuinely lost the ability to detect — bad configuration, unreadable trails, an unwritable log directory — rather than one whose PID 1 merely still exists. `start-period` covers the first trail build.

+A `HEALTHCHECK` does not go through `ENTRYPOINT`, so that override invokes the entrypoint explicitly; otherwise `-T` would run as root, and root can write any log directory, which is one of the things the check exists to catch.

 Published images are multi-arch (`linux/amd64`, `linux/arm64`) and carry a build-provenance attestation, so you can confirm one was built by the release workflow from this repository: